julemai/test/README.md

-# test
+# Testing GitHUb

-This is me testing GitHub
+This is me testing GitHub.

+Cheers,
+julie